UPDATE: A Guide to Fee-Based U. S. Legal Research Databases

-The design of WestlawNext is more user-friendly than Westlaw Classic or International.
+Presentation: The design of Westlaw is more user-friendly than Westlaw Classic or International.
 A big, simple search box is prominently displayed on the upper-middle part of the page with the browsing function in the middle.
-Complex and confusing features of Westlaw Classic, where users were provided with many navigation bars, tabs, search boxes, and options, disappeared in WestlawNext.
+Complex and confusing features of Westlaw Classic, where users were provided with many navigation bars, tabs, search boxes, and options, disappeared in Westlaw.

-International subscribers used to choose from a relatively small number of databases, via Westlaw International.
+Pricing: International subscribers used to choose from a relatively small number of databases, via Westlaw International.
 Access to Westlaw databases that are outside of a subscriber’s Westlaw International subscription is available on a transactional charge basis.
 In other words, the researcher is charged for each search or other transaction.

-Now, WestlawNext offers a bewildering variety of subscription plans.
+Now, Westlaw offers a multitude of subscription plans.
 Some plans are based on hourly usage and database cost, while others are based on a discounted rate for specified databases.
 Smaller law offices often pay a flat monthly rate for a few specified databases.
 The cost of databases differs considerably, depending on factors such as the size of the database and whether the underlying data comes from another vendor.
 Additional charges for printing, downloading, or emailing documents may apply.

-Westlaw offers many types of training such as free on demand training videos about the legal research process, in-person representative classroom training, and webinars.
-The availability of trainings often depend on the type of subscription.
+Training: Westlaw offers many types of training such as free on demand training videos about the legal research process, in-person representative classroom training, and webinars.
+The availability of trainings often depends on the type of subscription.
 Users can also download free documentation, reference materials, and user guides.
 Upon request, these materials can also be accessed in alternative formats.

 Fastcase is an independent company located in Washington, D.C.
 Fastcase is a “next-generation legal research service that puts a comprehensive national law library and smarter and more powerful searching, sorting, and visualization tools at your fingertips.”
 Its target market is U.S. law firms, solo practitioners, and state bar associations that provide access to their members.

-Fastcase offers online access to cases, statutes, regulations, court rules, and bar publications.
+What Fastcase Offers: Fastcase offers online access to cases, statutes, regulations, court rules, and bar publications.
 The National Appellate plan includes comprehensive 50-state and federal law, federal and 50-state appellate law, nationwide statutes and regulations, state constitutions, search results with a timeline view, authority check, dual-column and batch printing.
 The National Premium plan includes everything in the National Appellate plan plus case law from federal district courts and federal bankruptcy courts.
 The National Premium plan also includes the complete national research database, including cases from 1 U.S. 1 to present, 1 F.2d to present, 1 F.Supp.
 1 to present, 1 B.R.
 1 to present, and cases from all 50 states dating back to 1950.
 The free 24-hour trial has the same coverage as the National Premium plan.
 With either plan, FastCase offers the framed versions of state and federal statutes and regulations.